Understanding and Treating Eczema: Natural Solutions for Relief, Healing and Long-Term Management

 Cost: Expensive (though often covered by insurance for appropriate cases)

-JAK inhibitors: Newer class of oral medications showing promise for severe eczema
+JAK inhibitors: Newer class of oral medications showing promise for severe eczema.

 Supportive Medical Treatments

-Antibiotics: When secondary bacterial infection occurs (common with eczema)
+Antibiotics: When secondary bacterial infection occurs (common)

 When to See a Doctor